Advanced Virtual Seminar

 Anticipated topics will include: Latest updates and tax court cases in the areas of income, self-employment, deductions, charitable contributions, Section 199A QBI, as well as marital dissolutions and IRS procedures.

-Our instructors are joined by experts from the State of Michigan and the IRS who will discuss the latest and most relevant topics including this year’s changes in tax codes and legislation.
+Our instructors are joined by experts from the State of Michigan and the IRS who will discuss the latest and most relevant topics including this year’s changes in tax codes and legislation and potential Biden tax plans.
 There will be time to ask questions that relate specifically to your clients and practices.

 Who Should Attend